cas222huan/cas222huan.github.io/_pages/about.md

 Funded by the China Scholarship Council (CSC), I am taking part in a joint development Ph.D. project in the Luxembourg Institute of Science and Technology (LIST) from 2024 to 2026.

-Under the supervision of [Dr. Bo-Hui Tang](https://igsnrr.cas.cn/sourcedb/zw/zjrck/kygg/xxxt/201105/t20110531_3146304.html) and [Dr. Tian Hu](https://scholar.google.com/citations?user=E0dkUncAAAAJ&hl=zh-CN&oi=ao), my primary research focuses on combining <font color='blue'>remote sensing physics</font> with <font color='blue'>machine learning</font> to retrieve <font color='red'>land surface biophysical parameters</font>, such as land surface temperature (LST) and surface radiation budget (SRB).
+Under the supervision of [Dr. Bo-Hui Tang](https://igsnrr.cas.cn/sourcedb/zw/zjrck/kygg/xxxt/201105/t20110531_3146304.html) and [Dr. Tian Hu](https://scholar.google.com/citations?user=E0dkUncAAAAJ&hl=zh-CN&oi=ao), my primary research focuses on combining <font color='red'>remote sensing physics</font> with <font color='red'>machine learning</font> to retrieve <font color='blue'>land surface biophysical parameters</font>, such as land surface temperature (LST) and surface radiation budget (SRB).

-If you have any interest or questions regarding my work, please feel free to contact me via email :-D
+If you are interested in my work or have any questions, please feel free to contact me via email :-D

 Education
 ======